yunguan-wang/SPROD/README.md

 @Bing

 ### Automatic parameter selection
-We have included a script for automatic grid search of the tuning parameters, which is `parameter_selection_demo.py`.
+We have included a script for automatic grid search of the tuning parameters, which is `parameter_selection.py`.
 By default a 3 X 3 X 3 paramater space is searched and the Sprod performance is prioritized based on the qualities of the constructed latent graph.
 Parameter sets that preserve the overall spot physical struction and image similarity better will bet ranked higher.
+The ranks and metrics are provided in the `pamameter_ranks.csv`, as well as the diagnostic plots for each parameter combination.